 When you log onto the machine, you will see a Macintosh HD folder (corresponding to the local hard disk), and two network folders, one called CLASS'XX (your class), and the other called your-login-name (your home directory on the Bowdoin network).
 Both these folders should be mounted automatically when you login (you will be asked twice for your password; if you do not enter the password the second time the two folders listed above will not be mounted).

 Open a new browser window and open the URL http://www.google.com.
 Google is computer scientists' favorite search engine.
 It was developed by two graduate students at Stanford.
 Now Google is a big company.
 Try searching for something by typing in some keywords.
 Everybody likes Google because it is very good at finding information (one of the first few hits is typically what you were looking for).

 Everything you type at the prompt is interpreted as a command and the operating system tries to execute it.
 If it can, you will see the result, otherwise you will get an error message.
-We will talk in class about the tree-structure of unix file system and commonly used Unix commands like cd, pwd, ls.

 To create a web page you will need to create in your network home directory a folder (directory) called public_html and inside it a file called index.html or welcome.html.
 This file will be your "homepage".
 You should be able to access its contents at http://www.bowdoin.edu/~your-login-name/.

 To create this file you need to remotely login onto the Unix server, called polar.
 To do this, in the terminal window, at the unix prompt, type: